FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Implementing Matched Groups in FLAME

 }

-The \emph{WITH clause} computes a temporary relation \emph{tempgroups} that computes the combination of values of the covariates forming `valid groups' (\ie, groups with at least one treatment and one control units) on unmatched units.
-The \emph{HAVING clause} of the SQL query discards groups that do not satisfy this property -- since treatment $T$ takes binary values $0, 1$, for any valid group the sum of $T$ values will be strictly $> 0$ and $<$ total number of units in the group.
-Then we update the population table $D$, where the values of the covariates of the existing units match with those of a valid group in \emph{tempgroups}.
+The \emph{WITH clause} computes a temporary relation \emph{tempgroups} that computes the combination of values of the covariates forming `valid groups' (\ie, groups with at least one treatment and at least one control unit) on unmatched units.
+The \emph{HAVING clause} of the SQL query discards groups that do not satisfy this property -- since treatment $T$ takes binary values ($0$ or $1$), for any valid group, the sum of $T$ values will be strictly greater than $0$ and strictly less than the total number of units in the group.
+Then we update the population table \texttt{S}, where the values of the covariates of the existing units match with those of a valid group in \emph{tempgroups}.
 Several optimizations of this basic query are possible and are used in our implementation.
-Setting the {\tt is\_matched } value to level $\ell$ (instead of a constant value like 1) helps us compute the CATE for each matched group efficiently.
+Setting the {\tt is\_matched} value to level $\ell$ (instead of a constant value like 1) helps us compute the CATE for each matched group efficiently.
+(Note that for each value of $\ell$, there might be more than one matched group, with different values of covariates being used for matching.)

 \cut{ In a recent work \citep{SalimiCPS17}, various existing causal inference techniques have been efficiently implemented in a database-based engine.
 In our work, SQL enables us to execute all three steps of the \BasicExactMatch\ procedure outlined in Algorithm~\ref{algo:basicExactMatch} in a single query as we discuss below.